 - Mid February to mid March: interviews

-- Mid March: decision emails sent out (acceptances, places on the waiting list, or rejections)
+- Late March: decision emails sent out (acceptances, places on the waiting list, or rejections)

 - First week of April: final Fellow group confirmed

 No, not at all!
-We love CS geeks but in order to solve high impact problems, we seek a mix of skills.
+We love CS geeks but in order to solve high impact problems, we need teams with a broad set of skills.
 We want people from all kinds of backgrounds including sociology, economics, public policy, public health, geography, physics, and chemistry.
-However, we do want you to have experience with data analysis and a passion for making social impact.
-That means that applicants should have had some prior experience using a programming language to analyze data (e.g., Python, R).
+However, we do want you to have experience with programming, data analysis and a passion for making social impact.
+That means that applicants should have had some prior experience using a programming language (such as Python) to analyze data

 Yes.
 And yes.

 Not necessarily but this is designed for current student or recent graduates.
 If you have finished a degree (undergrad, Masters, PhD) in the past couple of years, you should be ok to apply.
 We’ve had post-docs, as well as people in industry (recent graduates), and people in between undergrad and gradschool come as fellows in previous years.